FDio/csit/docs/report/introduction/methodology_reconf.rst

 .. important::

-    **DISCLAIMER**: Described reconf test methodology is experimental, and subject to change following consultation within csit-dev, vpp-dev and user communities.
+    **DISCLAIMER**: The described reconf test methodology is experimental, and subject to change following consultation within csit-dev, vpp-dev and user communities.
 Current test results should be treated as indicative.